 Continue reading this article below, or click play to listen to this article being read to you!

 To help you sort through these numerous appointments, and all the things your MD will be assessing baby for, we’ve created this thorough article.
-So, read on to learn more about the first pediatrician visits that your baby will experience from birth until they’re 3 months old:
+So, read on to learn more about baby’s first pediatrician appointments that your baby will experience from birth until they’re 3 months old:

 Preparing for Baby’s Arrival

 Even before baby’s born, you’ll be making arrangements for their health and well-being.
-You’ll be looking for a pediatrician that works best for your family’s lifestyle – consider location to / from home, work, or daycare, as well as the MD’s hours, practices, and policies.
+You’ll be looking for a pediatrician that works best for your family’s lifestyle.
+Consider location to and from home, work, or daycare.
+Also consider the MD’s hours, practices, and policies.

 At this stage, it’s also important to know if your pediatrician has the ability to visit baby while they’re still in hospital, or if they’ll first be meeting your newborn in their office after discharge.
-While it’s not at all vital to select a pediatrician that has “rights” at the hospital or birth center where you are delivering, it is something you’ll be asked when you arrive in Labor & Delivery so that they can properly plan for your baby’s medical care during your stay – e.g., if your pediatrician does make rounds at the hospital, baby won’t be seen by the staff pediatrician and vice versa.
+While it’s not at all vital to select a pediatrician that has “rights” at the hospital or birth center where you are delivering, it is something you’ll be asked when you arrive in Labor & Delivery.
+This way they can properly plan for your baby’s medical care during your stay.
+And if your pediatrician does make rounds at the hospital, baby won’t be seen by the staff pediatrician and vice versa.

 It’s important to know that while in the hospital your baby will receive a lot of monitoring to make sure they are healthy and transitioning well to life outside the womb.

-Baby’s 1st Pediatrician Visit – In the Doctor’s Office
+Baby’s First Pediatrician Appointment – In the Doctor’s Office

 Your baby will get lots of monitoring in the hospital by the nurses and pediatrician to make sure they are ready to go home.
 Once baby is discharged from the hospital, you’ll need to go back and check in with his/her pediatrician within 2 – 4 days after coming home.
 If your doctor was able to see baby while in the hospital, this won’t be the first time baby is seeing his MD.
 But if not, this will be their first meeting.
 If it is the first meeting, the hospital should have sent over baby’s medical records to the office in advance.